ChaitraK14/BigDataAssignments/Python_OOP_Assignment.md

 Q20.
 What are your options for recovering from an exception in your script?

-A:1.
+A: 1.
 We can place the code which may cause exception in try block.
 After a try block, include an except: statement, followed by a block of code which handles the           problem.A single try statement can have multiple except statements.We can provide generic except statement which can handle any type of exception.
-2.After the except clause(s), we can include an else-clause.
+   2. After the except clause(s), we can include an else-clause.
 The code in the else-block executes if the code in the try: block does not raise an exception.
-3.WE can use a finally: block along with a try: block.
+   3. WE can use a finally: block along with a try: block.
 The finally block is a place to put any code that must execute, whether the try-block raised an exception or       not.

 Q21.
 Describe two methods for triggering exceptions in your script.